jack101311/Eink-Module/readme.md

 ### Book Config CSS Properties

-The below CSS properties will work only if you write them in the same CSS rule with `--display: mainbook;` or `--display: book;`.
+The below CSS properties will work only if you write them in the same CSS rule with `--display: mainBook;` or `--display: book;`.
 These properties are used to configure the book.

 ### --contents